Almost a quarter of all food produced is wasted, so here are three tips to get the most out of your Christmas feast

 However, this results in an extreme amount of food waste.
 According to EPA, more than a quarter of food produced is wasted, and food waste produces almost 10% of global carbon emissions.

-Making a few small changes can have a huge impact on the environment, so why not give it a go for a week in the run-up to Christmas?
+Making a few small changes can have a huge impact on the environment, so why not give it a go over the Christmas period?
 Here are three of tips to help you cut down on food waste:

 - Plan, plan, plan: It’s easy to buy everything in the shop when purchasing your Christmas spread.
 Instead of buying on a whim, make a list of what you really need.
 Think about how many people you are cooking for, or if there are different dietary requirements in the group.